 Guidelines and eligibility criteria are noted below.
 This program does not apply to exclusively represented employees, whose salaries are determined in accordance with applicable collective bargaining agreements and/or meeting-and-conferring under the Higher Education Employer-Employee Relations Act (HEERA).
 Guidelines for academic appointees will be issued separately.

-Only employees who meet the following requirement will be eligible for a general salary increase.
+Only employees who meet the following requirements will be eligible for a general salary increase.

 Career Employees:

-- Non-represented policy-covered staff who successfully completed probation.
+- Non-represented PPS policy-covered staff who successfully completed probation.

-- Non-represented policy-covered staff hired at UC Merced on or before December 31, 2022.
+- Non-represented policy-covered staff hired in a staff position at UC Merced on or before December 31, 2024.

 Contract Employees:

-- Contract employees who worked 12 continuous months in a non-represented staff position prior to July 1, 2023.
+- Contract employees who worked 6 continuous months in a staff position prior to July 1, 2025.

 UC Merced Eligibility Exclusions

-The follow criteria further outline specific exclusions to the eligibility criteria for UC Merced.
+The following criteria further outlines specific exclusions to the eligibility criteria for UC Merced.

-- Academic appointees – guidelines for the Academic employee general salary increase program will be issued separately from the Academic Personnel Office
+- Academic appointees – guidelines for the Academic employee general salary increase program are issued separately.
+Please refer to the Academic Personnel Office 2025-26 Academic Salary Program page for more information.

 - Rehired retirees

-- Staff members whose most recent performance rating was “1 – Met Few Expectations,” or who have documented corrective/disciplinary action during the review period, as documented by Human Resources.
+- Staff members whose most recent performance rating was “1 – Met Few Expectations,” or "2 – Met Some Expectations,” or who have documented corrective/disciplinary action during the review period, as documented by Human Resources.

 - Exclusively represented employees, whose salaries are determined in accordance with applicable collective bargaining agreements and/or meeting-and-conferring under the Higher Education Employer-Employee Relations Act (HEERA).